justin-roche/serenade-mode/README.md

 ## Installation

-First, download [Serenade](http://www.serenade.ai) and start the application.
+First, download Serenade and start the application.

-Download the source code here, add the directory to the load path, and call:
+Download the serenade-mode source code here, add the serenade-mode directory to your Emacs load path, and call:

 ```elisp
 (use-package serenade-mode)